-Furthermore, the processes for energy generation greatly differ for the different truck types (see chapter 6.6 on WTT emissions).
+Furthermore, the processes for energy generation greatly differ for the different truck types (see chapter 6.6 and 0 on WTT emissions).
 These emissions have to be included for an adequate comparison of emissions, especially for electric trucks.
 Emissions from vehicle construction are not yet within the scope of EcoTransIT, but can have a relevant share of lifecycle emissions, i.e. for batteries (see also chapter 3.3.1).

 Battery electric trucks are newly updated in HBEFA 4.2.
 They have no tailpipe emissions and use electricity as their only fuel.
 The assessment for those trucks was done using the VECTO model, their energy demand is however modelled for a potential future vehicle (2025+) since battery-electric trucks are almost non-existent today.
-These batteryelectric trucks provide a range of 350 km and have a higher empty weight than their conventional counterparts due to the addition of the battery.
+These battery-electric trucks provide a range of 350 km and have a higher empty weight than their conventional counterparts due to the addition of the battery.
+For North American battery-electric trucks, the energy consumption is also based on HBEFA 4.2.
+The energy consumptions are calculated by intra-/extrapolating the values of European trucks to account for the different weight.